mjdi/vrbtkb/README.md

 in the Python REPI that comes up, run "import CHIO_IO.OverlayManager as OM; OM.load("SPI2"); quit"

-then in the terminal rin: "sudo modeprobe spidev"
+then in the terminal run: "sudo modprobe spidev" to activate the spidev

 confirm that spidev exists with "ls /dev/spidev*"